Omar-Alhalaika/about-me/README.md

 # about-me
-I will take you on a journey to who I am, and what are my ambitions!
+I will take you on a journey to know who I am, and what are my ambitions!